melnik909/melnik909/README.md

 - [You Should Know CSS — the list of questions to level up your CSS skill](https://github.com/melnik909/you-should-know-css)

 ### ✨ Awards
-- The CSS geometric loaders picked by [Codepen Spark](https://codepen.io/spark/417)
+- The CSS geometric loaders were picked by [Codepen Spark](https://codepen.io/spark/417)
 - Top 7 Featured DEV Posts from the Past Week on [dev.to](https://dev.to/devteam/top-7-featured-dev-posts-from-the-past-week-1pc1)
 - CSS and a11y badges on [dev.to](https://dev.to/melnik909)